MeDA-Lab/NLA17/H01_and_H02/QuickStart.md

 	* `'D'`: solver on device    (GPU) (default)
 3. Modify `shift_sigma` to set the shift.

+All parameters mentioned above are in the file `sgp_main.cpp`.

 ### __3D face animation__

 1. Modify `mu0` to change the initial guess of eigenvalue.
 2. Modify `flag` to choose solver on GPU or CPU.
 Possible options are
 	* `'H'`: solver on host &nbsp;&nbsp;&nbsp;(CPU)
 	* `'D'`: solver on device    (GPU) (default)

+All parameters mentioned above are in the file `main_3Dface_evp.cpp`.